jdmonin/JSettlers2/Readme.md

 create user accounts is also provided.

-If you're upgrading from an earlier version of JSettlers, check VERSIONS.txt for new features, bug fixes, and config changes.
+If you're upgrading from an earlier version of JSettlers, check `doc/Versions.md` for new features, bug fixes, and config changes.

 JSettlers is an open-source project licensed under the GPL.
 The project is hosted at https://github.com/jdmonin/JSettlers2/ and